-- # of Surveys Collected: Some states or individual CACs may choose to set targets or goals for number or percent of surveys to collect.
-This might be to encourage staff, perhaps finding the current number and pushing for a reasonable increase in the next timeframe.
-This is not just a quota, though every family should have the opportunity to share feedback! - Demographics of Children/Team Members: Each survey starts with basic questions about the child (general, race/ethnicity, age) or team member (professional discipline, years working with CAC model, county/jurisdiction).
-This is meant to be compared to data you already have in your CMS about clients served and information you already know about your team.
+- Demographics of Children/Team Members: Each survey starts with basic questions about the child (gender, race/ethnicity, age) or team member (professional discipline, years working with CAC model, county/jurisdiction).
+This is meant to be compared to data you already have in your case management system about clients served and information you already know about your team.
 Do the percentages line up (approximately)?
-Are any group over- or under-represented?
-How you better reach all groups?
+Are any groups over- or under-represented?
+How could you better reach all groups? - Comparison to Past Timeframes: Reports allow you to filter results for specific timeframes.
+If you run a report for all surveys collected in 2017 and then you run a report for all surveys collected in 2018, what differences do you see?
+Have some items improved?
+Have other items deteriorated?
+How can your team celebrate these successes or find solutions to trouble areas?